Moving Out? Follow This Change of Address Checklist

 If there’s no service available through your current cable, phone, and internet provider, schedule to have that service disconnected, then search online to find the providers that service your new address to set up a new account and connection date.

-Like many Americans, you likely have relationships with a range of financial institutions, and they’ll all need your new address.
+Like many Americans, you likely have relationships with various financial institutions, and they’ll all need your new address.
 Some important financial institutions to contact are as follows.

 Credit Card Companies

 Credit card companies use your address for security purposes.
 So, if you order something online and the shipping address doesn’t match the billing address on the credit card company’s record, the credit card company may decline the purchase.